cosminbasca/cleanmymac/docs/source/extending.rst

     }

-alternatively directory and shell commands based targets simply create the descriptive **YAML** files and point **cleanmymac** to the folder where the files reside with the *-t* command line option.
+In addition, for directory and shell command based targets simply create the associated **YAML** files and point **cleanmymac** to the folder where the files reside with the *-t* command line option.
 See more at: :ref:`cli`.